Wealthsimple Makes Halal Investing Easy and AffordableWritten by Sawitri Mardyani

 Wealthsimple investment accounts are also backed by the Canadian Investor Protection Fund, giving account holders coverage for up to $1 million.
 This is standard coverage.

 Wealthsimple's Halal Investing portfolio is a simple and low-cost way to grow your money for the long term, while complying with Islamic investing principles.
 Muslim Link has partnered with Wealthsimple to give readers their first $10,000 of investments with no management fees for a year when they sign up for their first account at Wealthsimple.
-Sign up here to add this offer to your account.
+Sign up here to open your acccount with this special offer.

 This article was produced exclusively for Muslim Link and should not be copied without prior permission from the site.
 For permission, please write to email@example.com.